wk642/weather-app-2.0/README.md

   - [x] nodemon
   - [x] npm
   - [ ] pg-promise
+  - [ ] vitest

 ## MY JOURNEY <a name="journey"></a>
+This weather app was created from a previous project, it calls a weather api and a jokes api my goals for this project is to add the following:

+- [ ] Create 2 tables, users and weather categories

 ## NICE TO HAVES <a name="nice"></a>